13th Fighter Squadron

-The 13th Fighter Squadron is a fighter squadron of the United States Air Force.
+The 13th Fighter Squadron is an active squadron of the United States Air Force.
 The squadron flies the General Dynamics F-16 Fighting Falcon and is part of the 35th Fighter Wing at Misawa Air Base, Japan.

-The squadron traces its heritage back to the 1942 activation of the 313th Bombardment Squadron.
-The squadron served in the continental United States as a training unit until its 1943 disbanding.
-The squadron was reactivated in 1966 as the 13th Tactical Fighter Squadron, fighting in the Vietnam War.
-The squadron flew Wild Weasel anti-SAM missions with the Republic F-105 Thunderchief and McDonnell Douglas F-4 Phantom II, operating out of Korat Royal Thai Air Force Base.
-The squadron moved to Udorn Royal Thai Air Force Base in October 1967, flying F-4s in combat air patrols against North Vietnamese MiGs and ground strike missions.
+The squadron's first predecessor is the 313th Bombardment Squadron, which was activated in 1942.
+The squadron served in the continental United States as a training unit until its 1943 disbanding, also participating in antisubmarine warfare in 1942.

+The 13th Tactical Fighter Squadron was activated in 1966, fighting in the Vietnam War.
+The squadron flew Wild Weasel anti-surface-to-air missile missions with the Republic F-105 Thunderchief and McDonnell Douglas F-4 Phantom II, operating out of Korat Royal Thai Air Force Base.
+It moved to Udorn Royal Thai Air Force Base in October 1967, flying F-4s in combat air patrols against North Vietnamese MiGs and ground strike missions.
 The squadron was inactivated with the end of the war in 1975.
-The squadron was reactivated in 1976 a training squadron at MacDill Air Force Base, Florida, and inactivated again in 1982.
+The squadron was reactivated in 1976 as the 13th Tactical Fighter Training Squadron, a training squadron, at MacDill Air Force Base, Florida, and inactivated again in 1982.
 The squadron was reactivated as the 13th Tactical Fighter Squadron in 1985 at Misawa, flying the F-16.
+Shortly thereafter, it was consolidated with the 313th Squadron.
 It was redesignated the 13th Fighter Squadron in 1991.

 Mission

-The 13th Fighter Squadron "Panther Pack" operates the General Dynamics F-16 Fighting Falcon CM/DM Block 50 aircraft conducting air superiority missions.
-The Panthers provide in Offensive and Defensive Counter-Air capabilities, and specialize in the role of Suppression of Enemy Air Defenses.
+The 13th Fighter Squadron, "Panther Pack" operates the General Dynamics F-16 Fighting Falcon CM/DM Block 50 aircraft conducting air superiority missions.
+The Panthers provide offensive and defensive counter-air capabilities, and specialize in the role of Suppression of Enemy Air Defenses.